uzkbwza/signal.lua/readme.md

 # signal.lua

-this is a simple and slightly opinionated but powerful lua library (and one of many) that implements the [observer](https://gameprogrammingpatterns.com/observer.html) pattern. vaguely influenced by Godot signals. use this to send messages from an object without having to care who listens.
+this is a simple and slightly opinionated but powerful lua library (and one of many) that implements the [observer](https://gameprogrammingpatterns.com/observer.html) pattern. vaguely influenced by godot signals. use this to send messages from an object without having to care who listens.

+### core functions
+- `signal.register(emitter, signal_id)` - register a new signal
+- `signal.connect(emitter, signal_id, listener, connection_id[, callback][, oneshot])` - connect a listener to a signal
+- `signal.emit(emitter, signal_id, ...)` - emit a signal with optional parameters
+- `signal.disconnect(emitter, signal_id, listener, connection_id)` - disconnect a specific listener
+- `signal.cleanup(object)` - remove all signals and connections for an object
+- `signal.deregister(emitter, signal_id)` - remove a signal and all its connections

 ## example usage
 frequently, things in video games keep stored a number of "healths" so that they don't immediately die when they are born. sometimes you want a visual representation of how many healths a video game thing has on the screen, so you can know if it is close to dying. but it would be annoying if the thing had to remember to show its own healths meter. really it shouldnt care about that.